ka1tzyu/unpckr/README.md

 ## Help
 You can always use `unpckr -h` or `unpckr --help` to get actual list of keys and settings.
-Also you can ask me everything trough [Issues](https://github.com/nekovalue/unpckr/issues)
+Also, you can ask me everything trough [Issues](https://github.com/nekovalue/unpckr/issues)

 ## TODO
 1. ~~Unit tests for *Argument parser*~~
-2. Errors for main package
 3. ~~Copier closure handler~~
 4. ~~Conflict rename function~~
 5. ~~Rename all function~~
-6. Unzip function
+6. ~~Unzip function~~
 7. ~~Duplicate remove function~~
-8. Unit tests for all filters
-9. Logging
-10. Advance patterns support
-11. ~~Integrate GitHub Actions~~
+8. ~~Integrate GitHub Actions~~
+9. Advance patterns support
+10. Logging
-12. Comment all functions
+11. Comment all functions
-13. Fatal log for copier functions
+12. Fatal log for copier functions
-14. Move some packages to pkg folder
+13. Move some packages to pkg folder
+14. Unit tests for all filters